cjhw/caill-cli/README.md

   - ##### cai addcpn <name>

-  - for example: CAI addcpn HelloWorld [-d SRC /components]
+  - for example: cai addcpn HelloWorld [-d src/components]

-  - The default directory is SRC/Component
+  - The default directory is src/Component

 - ### Add a page

   - ##### cai addview <view>

-  - for example: CAI addView Home [-d SRC /page]
+  - for example: cai addview Home [-d src/page]
-  - The default directory is SRC /views
+  - The default directory is src/views
   - Generates a folder containing components and their routing configurations

 - ### Add a pinia based repository

   - ##### cai addstore <store>

-  - for example: CAI addView Home [-d SRC /page]
+  - for example: CAI addview Home [-d src/page]

-  - The default directory is SRC /stores/modules
+  - The default directory is  src/stores/modules

 - ### React only supports the creation of basic projects